ziir/pariswebapp/README.md

 [Register a domain name via GANDI](https://shop.gandi.net/domain/suggest)

+The [Paris Web App homepage](https://parisweb.app) lists the available apps.

+Note: the apps are deployed in a semi-production mode to allow (react) profiling.

 Each app is accessible using the following pattern:
 - https://parisweb.app/react-1
 - https://parisweb.app/react-2
 - https://parisweb.app/react-3
 - etc...

-Note: At the moment, https://parisweb.app (apex) serves a `302 redirect` to https://www.paris-web.fr

 ## Deployment